Lie coalgebras and rational homotopy theory II: Hopf invariants: Applications and open questions

 where $\theta$ is a cochain cobounding the Arnold identity.
 Consider instead the submanifold of points $(x_{1}, x_{2}, x_{3})$ which are collinear.
 This submanifold has three components, which we label by which $x_{i}$ is ``in the middle.''
 These are proper submanifolds, so we consider their Thom classes, which we denote $Co_{i}$.
 By intersecting these with the cycles representing the homology generators $b_{ij}$ we see that for example $Co_{1}$ is cohomologous to $a_{31} + a_{12}$.
 Because they are disjoint, we have that any graph $ $ is a cocycle in $\E(\rm{Conf}_{n}(\R^{d}))$.
 We may use \refC{cobracket} to see for example that

 Thus, to understand an element $f$ of $\pi_{2d-3}( \rm{Conf}_{3}(\R^{d}))$ it suffices to understand the linking behavior of $f^{-1}(Co_{i})$.
-This calculation is reflected in the results of \cite{BCSS05}, which used relative Hopf invariants of a ``Gauss map'' for knots to give a new interpretation of the simplest finite-type knot invariant.
-Having a framework to detect iterated Whitehead products in this context is a central motivation for development of these Hopf invariants.
+This calculation is reflected in the results of \cite{BCSS05}, which used relative Hopf invariants of an evaluation (or Gauss) map for knots to give a new interpretation of the simplest finite-type knot invariant.
+Understanding the framework of how such homotopy invariants can be defined and evaluated on more complicated Whitehead products is a primary motivation for our development of Hopf invariants.